daniel3735928559/wip-weber/README.md

 paper](https://www.math.leidenuniv.nl/scripties/AliceGee.pdf),
 understands the construction in a principled way and can prove things about it using Shimura reciprocity.
-I don't know what this theorem is, but the paper is added to the reading list.
+I don't know what this theorem is, but the paper is added to the reading list to investigate further.
+Theme of the day I guess.